MauricioRobayo/trm-api/README.md

   .catch((error) => console.log(error));
 ```

-The response is an object with the latest information from the [Tasa Representativa del Mercado API](https://dev.socrata.com/foundry/www.datos.gov.co/32sa-8pi3):
+The response is a single object with the latest information from the [Tasa Representativa del Mercado API](https://dev.socrata.com/foundry/www.datos.gov.co/32sa-8pi3):

 ```js
 {